 Skip to main content.

-Our mission is to make computer science and digital electronics accessible to students, hobbyists, and the curious museum-goers around the world.
+Our founding mission is to make computer science and digital electronics accessible to students, hobbyists, and curious museum-goers around the world.
+We have since branched out into consumer products and usability design, including IoT, toys, electronic art, jewelry, educational, and personal electronics.
 (Contact us at )

 Happy 52nd Anniversary 4004! (b: November 15, 1971)